Mergeway Overview

 - entities/*.yaml

 mergeway.versiontracks breaking changes in the configuration format (keep it at1).includeis a list of glob patterns.
 Each matching file is merged into the configuration.
-Patterns must resolve to at least one file; otherwise Mergeway reports an error.
+Patterns need to resolve to at least one file; otherwise Mergeway reports an error.

 Schema Files (optional includes)